Junos OS Support for IPv4, IPv6, and MPLS Routing Protocols

 MPLS—Multiprotocol Label Switching, formerly known as tag switching, enables you to manually or dynamically configure LSPs through a network.
-It lets you direct traffic through particular paths rather than rely on the IGP’s least-cost algorithm to choose a path.
+It lets you direct traffic through particular paths rather than rely on the IGP least-cost algorithm to choose a path.

 RSVP—The Resource Reservation Protocol version 1 provides a mechanism for engineering network traffic patterns that is independent of the shortest path decided upon by a routing protocol.
 RSVP itself is not a routing protocol; it operates with current and future unicast and multicast routing protocols.
-The primary purpose of the Junos RSVP software is to support dynamic signaling for MPLS LSPs.
+The primary purpose of RSVP is to support dynamic signaling for MPLS LSPs.